Gastonm1/Liri-Node-App/README.md

 `do-what-it-says`
 This will display a default command stored in a text file as the command and input.

+Click the link below to check out my demonstration of how the application works! https://www.youtube.com/watch?v=WYK7IWoiLOs&feature=youtu.be&t=210

 Why is this beneficial?
 --------------------------------------------------------------
  My Liri-Node-App can quickly discover relevant data by efficiently and accurately relaying the information to the user for his/her entertainment purposes.